 ABET requires all engineering majors to take a minimum of 30 semester credit hours of college level math and basic science, and a minimum of 45 semester credit hours of engineering topics.
-The listed computer engineering curriculum contains 32 credit hours of college level math and basic science.
+The listed computer engineering curriculum contains 32 credit hours of college level math and basic science and 68 hours of engineering topics.